vennbury/lessons/python/basics/regular-expressions/regex-introduction.md

 ## Theory

-- [Pattern Matching with Regex.](https://automatetheboringstuff.com/2e/chapter7/) Make sure to follow the author's code and don't skip the exercises at the end: the chapter is long, so you really need to complete those tasks to solidify your theory.
+- [Pattern Matching with Regex.](https://automatetheboringstuff.com/2e/chapter7/) Make sure to follow the author's code and don't skip the exercises at the end: the chapter is long, so you need to complete those tasks to solidify your theory.
 - [Regular Expressions.](https://diveintopython3.net/regular-expressions.html) This chapter heavily overlaps with the previous one, but offers a more hands-on approach.
 If not for the knowledge, go through it for the practice exercise.
   <br><br>

-## Knowledge check
+## Knowledge Check

 - What characters match the beginning and end of a string?
 - How can you match a character within a specific range of times?